Jeremy26/traffic-signs/README.md

 # traffic-signs
-A model that detect german traffic signs
+A model that detects german traffic signs